Vyral/monique-walker/_posts/2019-10-01-join-us-for-the-2019-battle-of-the-sexes.md

 {% include pullquote.html %}

 In the past, we’ve raised enough through this event in 12 years to help over 40,000 people.
-It’s my 10th year playing, and I’m so excited to play this year and raise even more money. **To learn more, visit** **[www.guerrantfoundation.org](http://www.guerrantfoundation.org){: target="_blank"}.**
+It’s my 10th year playing, and I’m so excited to play this year and raise even more money to help the poorest of the world's poor through small loans to start businesses. &nbsp;A tiny loan can help a woman in the developing world start a business and change the lives of herself and her children by providing a regular source of food, clothing, shelter, and education. &nbsp;It's the first step to ending the downward spiral of crushing poverty.

-Anne Guerrant and I recently went on "Good Morning Arizona" to talk about the event.
-We also talked about Anne’s time playing with Billie Jean King, how and why the Guerrant Foundation was started, and what you can expect from this year’s event. **You can see the interview in its entirety starting at the 0:45 second mark in the video above.**
+**You can help us end poverty with a thoughtful donation by clicking [here.](http://www.fundrazr.com/BattleMonique){: target="_blank"}**

 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.